soe-wai-lin/oci-infra-prod/README.md

 **OCI_USER_OCID**

-1. To get the above information, we can use "oci setup config" in local machine or OCI Cloud Shell.
+    To get the above information, we can use "oci setup config" in local machine or OCI Cloud Shell.

 ***In Repository Variables,*** need to create the following variables.

 **STACK_ID**

-1. this stack_id is what you want to trigger from Github Action.
+    this stack_id is what you want to trigger from Github Action.

+***In Environments*** need to create this environment for reviewer and approver process

+**prod-oci-infra-apply**

 ## Example of create OCI Resource Manger Configuration Source Providers and Stack